thomasavguld/C-SQLite-search-engine/README.md

 make
 ```

 You should see compilation output.
+Or maybe not?

 If successful, the executable will be created here: